munificent/craftinginterpreters/book/statements-and-state.md

 ## Scope

-**Scope** defines a region where a name is mapped to a specific entity.
-By allowing multiple scopes, the same name can refer to different things in different contexts.
+A **scope** is a region where a name maps to a certain entity.
+Multiple scopes enable the same name to refer to different things in different contexts.
 In my house, "Bob" usually refers to me.
 But maybe in your town you know a different Bob.
 Same name, but different entities based on where you use it.

-<span name="lexical">**Lexical scope**</span> (or the slightly less commonly
+<span name="lexical">**Lexical scope**</span> (or the less common **"static
-used **static scope**) is a specific style of scope where the text of the program itself shows you where the scope begins and ends.
+scope"**) is a specific style of scope where the text of the program itself shows where a scope begins and ends.
 In Lox, as in most modern languages, variables are lexically scoped.
-That means that when you see an expression that uses some variable, you can figure out which variable definition it's referred to just by statically analyzing the code.
+When you see an expression that uses some variable, you can figure out which variable declaration it refers to just by statically reading the code.

 <aside name="lexical">